-Our hotel is in East Jerusalem, the Palestinian area, and the reason for that is that it’s a much more lively part of the city.
+Our hotel is in East Jerusalem, the Palestinian area, and the reason why we chose that is that it’s a much more lively part of the city.
 The streets are full of people and fruit stalls.
 In the Jewish quarters that we have seen the streets are empty, it’s quiet and quite boring.
 But sitting on our little veranda in the afternoon, resting our aching feet, there’s suddenly an explosion of sounds from all the mosques around calling to prayer.

 A must-visit in Jerusalem is the big Mahane Yehuda Market with stalls selling every kind of food, fruit and spice imaginable.
 A fiest for both eye and nose.
 And sometimes there’s word fights between fruit vendors.

 In a little square close to the market we find Azura, a restaurant said to serve the best hummus in Jerusalem.
 We’re not able to confirm this, but it’s extraordinary tasty, that’s for sure.
 We ask the owner for the recipe, but Moshe just shakes his head. –We don’t have one, we work with the eyes and the tasting buds, he says.

 Here’s a selection of more pix from Jerusalem, before we continue our journey: